hit-cxf/Mashup-Benchmark/README_EN.md

 Mashup-Benchmark is a long-video automatic editing benchmark for evaluating short-form mashup, highlight, and music-driven video editing systems.

-This repository uses the Chinese README as the default entry point.
-When the benchmark structure, data protocol, evaluation metrics, or usage workflow changes, update both `README.md` and `README_EN.md` so the Chinese and English versions stay aligned with each other and with the current project implementation.
-Figures, diagrams, and paper-style illustrations can use English labels only.

 ![Mashup-Benchmark Overview](docs/assets/mashup_benchmark_overview.png)

 ## Dataset